LAKERS TOGETHER: View the university’s COVID-19 response. Also, be sure to complete the online daily self-assessment.

 - The Dean of Students has published a website on the topic of “expressive activity” on campus.
 It includes tips for engagement with “expressive activity you find offensive”.

 A. Because a syllabus is required by policy, all syllabi are owned by GVSU.
-Although GVSU’s policy on copyright may apply, at this time (January 2020) new policies on ownership of course materials are under discussion.
+Although GVSU’s policy on copyright may apply, at this time (December 2022) new policies on ownership of course materials are under discussion.
+ECS has appointed a task force to discuss this issue.

 A. The Registrar’s office maintains a website for faculty and staff that addresses this and other questions.
 Examinations, tests, quizzes, and term papers used to demonstrate student's knowledge of materials learned in a particular course should be retained for at least one year.
 For syllabi: “5 years from date last offered by department unless accreditation board requires a different retention period.”